-By Keith Brais • April 26, 2020•Law School, Choosing a Career and Landing a Job, Issues, Mentoring and Networking
+By Anonymous • April 26, 2020•Law School, Choosing a Career and Landing a Job, Issues, Mentoring and Networking

 We all know how wide the field of law can be, each attorney has some specialized field and being a "jack of all trades" in this industry may seem impossible.
 If you are really aiming to become a real estate lawyer, then you must know what it does and some career tips for you to succeed.